rcwbr/GitHub-ref_protected-false-for-tags/README.md

 # GitHub ref_protected false for tags

 This repo demonstrates the (at least documentation) bug due to which github.ref_protected and GITHUB_REF_PROTECTED are always `false` in GitHub Actions jobs, even for tags that are protected.
+The bug was [raised in GitHub Community disussions here](https://github.com/orgs/community/discussions/142985)

 ## Docs